Myths about Sailing

 Myth: Sailing is expensive

 - Most sailboats at the Glenmore Sailing Club cost less than $5,000.
-When you consider many people own their sailboat for years or decades, the annual cost of a sailboat is very small.

 - Membership at the sailing club is inexpensive and we're a great social club.